AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

     - There isn't much testing on what using a warmup in RVC does so expect varying results.

 ***
-### Avg Running Loss:
-While training it logs the average loss per epoch as the standard loss and rolling average loss over 5 epochs to evaluate general trends and the model's performance over time.

-***
 ### Multiple Optimizers:
 This fork gives you the option to choose between three optimizers.